cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

   declared as 'concrete'."*

-The note callout is particularly useful in large profiles where it may not be immediately obvious why a class has been flagged — it tells you exactly what the problem is and what your options are to resolve it, without requiring you to inspect the profile definition manually.
+The note callout is particularly useful in large profiles where it may not be immediately obvious why a class has been flagged, telling you exactly what the problem is and what your options are to resolve it, without requiring you to inspect the profile definition manually.

 #### What it means

-An abstract class in an RDFS profile definition exists to be specialized — it is expected to have at least one concrete subclass through which instances are actually typed.
+An abstract class in an RDFS profile definition exists to be specialized, and it is expected to have at least one concrete subclass through which instances are actually typed.
 A profile that includes an abstract class with no concrete child classes creates an ambiguity in the generated RDFS artifact: the class is